What types of property in France could you buy?

 Size and style

 - What type of property do you see yourself living in?
 A modern apartment, villa, village or town house, character home, or a farmhouse with outbuildings?

 - Any size requirements?
 How many bedrooms and bathrooms?

 - Would you prefer to live in an old house or something new?
 If old, are you happy to manage a serious renovation?
 Or perhaps a redecoration is more in line with your plans?

 - Do you need a terrace?
 Off-road parking?
-A garden?
-A swimming pool?
+A garden or a swimming pool?
 Maybe you are looking for some land with fruit trees?

 - Are you looking for a property that you can open as a gîte or a B&B business?

-- What else is needed to fulfil your property requirements?
+- Is there anything else needed to fulfil your property requirements?

 - How can you ensure that you will find the right property from a good, trustworthy agent?